Financial Aid for Advantage Students

 Most Advantage students qualify for some type of federal financial aid.
 Nebraska Wesleyan University participates in the federal financial aid program and is equipped to assist students enrolled in the Wesleyan Advantage program.

 How to Apply for Financial Aid

-Students accepted to Wesleyan Advantage who wish to apply for financial assistance must complete the following steps to be awarded financial aid:
+Students accepted to Wesleyan Advantage who wish to apply for financial aid must complete the following steps:

-- Be accepted and enrolled in the Wesleyan Advantage program of choice through the Wesleyan Advantage Office (which includes a transcript review of all previous attended schools).
+- Be accepted and enrolled in the Wesleyan Advantage program which includes a transcript review of all previous attended schools.

-- Complete the Free Application for Federal Student Aid (FAFSA), listing Nebraska Wesleyan University, Title IV School Code 002555, as a recipient.
+- Complete the Free Application for Federal Student Aid (FAFSA), listing Nebraska Wesleyan University, School Code 002555, as a recipient.

 - Complete the Financial Aid Information Form.

 Scholarship opportunities available through outsite resources for Wesleyan Advantage students are listed here.